chrisvenczel/TreonApp/README.md

 Here is the official Treon docs for more: https://kb.treon.fi/knowledge_base/sensors/sensorjson/

 ## App Structure
 This app uses a React front-end with TypeScript and a Node.js back-end using Express which can also call Python scripts by spawning child processes.
+This allows for routing and handling HTTP REST calls to be done in Node.js and more complex math and data processing to be done in Python using the wide variety of available libraries.